When Your Child Has Pityriasis Rosea

 What causes pityriasis rosea?

 The cause of pityriasis rosea is unknown.
-It doesn’t usually spread from person to person.
+It doesn’t often spread from person to person.

 What are the symptoms of pityriasis rosea?